conekta/conekta_prestashop/magento/README.md

-# Linio Magento 2.3.5-p2 development environment
+# Conekta Magento 2.3.5-p2 development environment

 The aim of this document is to express the steps to install the local environment.